khananov/TestParserXml/README.md

 $ mvn clean package
 ```

 3. Create a database.
-Create and populate a table using the script init-db.sql, located in the src/main/resources folder.
+Create and populate a table using the script init_db.sql, located in the src/main/resources folder.
 4. Configure logging and database connection parameters in the application's configuration file - configuration.properties, located in the src/main/resources folder.

 ### Running the Application